Hear from ProShip’s Co-founder, and learn why you should be questioning the validity of the shipping software “Install in Days” guarantee

 The MCSSs that charge by the carrier are being upfront with customers.
 They understand the amount of effort required to create and maintain premisable carriers and APIs, and they are charging their customer based on the effort for the engine (a one-time cost), rather than how much the engine is used.
 Without the incentive to push you towards the carrier that provides them the largest cut, all carriers within the right premisable MCSS are on a level playing field, benefiting you with a carrier-agnostic platform.

 Your company might be a perfect fit for the “install in days” small parcel multi-carrier API-based solutions on the market.
 After reviewing the above information, it should be easier to see if the limitations of most web-only API aggregators will meet your logistics needs.

 If you’re having second thoughts about web-only solutions, or are in the process of implementing one, you are now armed with some industry knowledge and questions to ask your vendors.
 At ProShip, we understand that choosing the right MCSS for your unique business is no easy task.
 It requires extensive research on the operational end, as well as the IT side, and sometimes it’s hard to get through all of the fluff and discover exactly how well a solution will fit and perform.

-For more information, check out ProShip’s How It Works diagram, and see exactly how our solution fits into your ESS.
+For more information, check out ProShip’s How It Works brochure, and see exactly how our solution fits into your ESS.